-- 4. Has recent construction experience in projects of similar size and nature. - Possess current certification issued by State of California OSHPD Class A level or DSA Class 1 level. - 6.
+- 4. Has recent construction experience in projects of similar size and nature. - 5.
+Possess current certification issued by State of California OSHPD Class A level or DSA Class 1 level. - 6.
 Has seven (7) years' experience performing Quality Control work or inspection services on multi story Type I or II projects.
 At least 3 years must be on projects in California.

 - 7. Possess an undergraduate degree in architecture, civil engineering or construction management. - 8.
 Has five years (5) performing Quality Control services or inspection experience on Type I or II multi story buildings.
 At least 3 years must be on projects in California. - 9.
-Possess at least four special inspector current certifications issued by ICC.

-B. Responsibilities and Duties of the Quality Control Staff:

-- 1. The Quality Control Manager shall have the authority to stop work, reject work, order work removed, initiate remedial work, propose solutions, and reject material not in compliance with the Contract Documents. - 2.
+Possess at least four special inspector current certifications issued by ICC. - B. Responsibilities and Duties of the Quality Control Staff: - 1.
+The Quality Control Manager shall have the authority to stop work, reject work, order work removed, initiate remedial work, propose solutions, and reject material not in compliance with the Contract Documents. - 2.
 Responsibilities of the Quality Control Manager shall include, but are not limited to the following: - a.
 Present on-site during all working hours and assigned "full time" to this Project.
 Contractor shall designate alternate individual(s) to assume responsibilities in the temporary absence of the Quality Control Manager or when overtime work is being performed. - b.
-Have complete familiarity with the Drawings and Specifications. - Establish and implement Quality Control Programs for the Contractor and with the various Subcontractors and monitor their conformance. - Present samples, mock-ups and test panels to be used as standards of quality for review by the University and their Consultants. - Inspect existing conditions prior to the start of new work segments.
+Have complete familiarity with the Drawings and Specifications. - c.
+Establish and implement Quality Control Programs for the Contractor and with the various Subcontractors and monitor their conformance.